 The Story of Living Colour’s Long Journey Upward to ‘Vivid’

-With its thunderous opening riff, followed by a crushing onslaught of drums and bass behind a volcanic Corey Glover vocal, Living Colour‘s “Cult of Personality” kicked in the airwaves during the summer of 1988 with a fresh, aggressive sound.
+With "Cult of Personality"'s thunderous opening riff, followed by a crushing onslaught of drums and bass behind a volcanic Corey Glover vocal, Living Colour's breakthrough song kicked in the airwaves during the summer of 1988 with a fresh, aggressive sound.
 Even if the band was brand new to listeners, their success arrived after years of hard, patient work.

-The band’s instantly recognizable sound didn’t come together overnight.
-Spearheaded by guitarist Vernon Reid, Living Colour started gigging around New York City during the early and mid ’80s.
-In its earliest incarnations, the band functioned as a constantly shifting outgrowth of Reid’s restlessly eclectic artistic pursuits, with material that was just as likely to incorporate hard rock and punk elements as it was to draw on the experimental jazz sounds of his work with artists like Ronald Shannon Jackson and Bill Frisell.
+The instantly recognizable sound didn't come together overnight.
+Spearheaded by guitarist Vernon Reid, Living Colour started gigging around New York City during the mid-'80s.
+In its earliest incarnations, the band functioned as a constantly shifting outgrowth of Reid's restlessly eclectic artistic pursuits, with material that was just as likely to incorporate hard rock and punk elements as it was to draw on the experimental jazz sounds of his work with artists like Ronald Shannon Jackson and Bill Frisell.

 The Rolling Stones frontman's enthusiastic patronage piqued label interest and, before long, Living Colour had a deal with Epic Records, where they set up shop with producer Ed Stasium to record Vivid.
 Released on May 3, 1988, the album broke into the Top 10 on its way to selling two million copies and winning a Grammy for the Top 20 hit "Cult of Personality."
 Although subsequent singles failed to gather as much momentum on the pop charts (the Jagger-produced "Glamour Boys" stalled out in the lower reaches of the Top 40, while "Open Letter (To a Landlord)" barely dented the Hot 100), they were all solid rock-radio hits with thought-provoking lyrics lending an extra dimension to the arrangements' heft.